vircanraluca/Travel-Application-SpringBoot-MySQL/README.md

 A customer can:

+Register an account

-Register and log in to the platform
+Log in to the platform

-Search for travel packages (by destination, period, price, number of people)
+Search for travel packages:

+By destination

+By travel period

+By price

+By number of people

 View detailed information about a package: